jg-rp/liquidscript/docs/docs/undefined.md

 // UndefinedVariableError: 'nosuchthing' is undefined
 ```

-Note that `UndefinedVariableError` inherits from [`DetailedLiquidError`](./api/classes/DetailedLiquidError.md), giving use the opportunity to capture or output useful diagnostic information.
+Note that `UndefinedVariableError` inherits from [`DetailedLiquidError`](./api/classes/DetailedLiquidError.md), giving us the opportunity to capture or output useful diagnostic information.

 ```js
 import {